 It was about 2:30 when I got there, so wasn’t sure if I’d finish.
 Luckily, it wasn’t too crowded out there and I was able to get in all 18 just before it was too dark.
 It was only $30 with a cart, so a great deal considering I was able to finish in time.

 The bad news is the course is in rough shape right now.
 The fairways were inconsistent.
 Some were completely dried out, some were clumpy and patchy and a few were in decent shape.
-Rough was the same way, some places it is shaved down and other places it was grown out and patchy.
+The rough was the same way.
+In some places it was shaved down and in other places it was grown out and patchy.
 On many holes, the only green you could find was the abundance of coot poop!
 So you never knew quite what to expect until you got to your ball.
 The greens were in really good shape and sand traps were pretty well maintained.

 For the price and convenience, this course was a pleasant surprise.
 It would be a great deal if it were in really great shape.
 Don’t know if I’ll be racing to play here again, but OK for what it is.